Table of Contents

 Yosemite National Park

-From Mammoth Lakes To Yosemite it’s about a 40-minute drive, so it is very much doable for a day trip.
+It’s a roughly 45-minute drive Yosemite National Park‘s Tioga Pass Entrance, so it is very much doable for a day trip.

 Devil’s Postpile National Monument